jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 2. child headings visible,
 3. all subsections and subheadings fully visible.

+### Subtree Editing

+Entire subtrees of ATX headings can be promoted and demoted with `C-c <left>` and `C-c <right>` (`markdown-promote` and `markdown-demote`).
+Conveniently, these are the same keybindings used for promotion and demotion of list items.
+If the point is in a list item, they operate on the list item.
+Otherwise, they operate on the current heading subtree.
+Similarly, subtrees can be moved up and down with `C-c <up>` and `C-c <down>` (`markdown-move-up` and `markdown-move-down`).

+W> These commands currently do not work properly if there are setext W> headings in the region.

+Note the following "boundary" behavior for promotion and demotion.
+Any level-six headings will not be demoted further (i.e., they remain at level six, since Markdown and HTML do not define more than six levels of headings) and any level-one headings will promoted away entirely (i.e., heading markup will be removed, since a level-zero heading is not defined).

 ### Header Customization

 Markdown Mode distinguishes between *symmetric* and *asymmetric* atx